Triglav National Park Tours

 Sightseeing Trips

 The easiest way to see the beauty of the Triglav National Park is by car, as the park is a relatively short drive from the capital city of Ljubljana.
 The park is also well covered by roads, mostly with enough space to park close to the main attractions.
+If you’re unsure where to turn in regards to hiring a car, you can check out specialised services such as KAYAK.

 Lake Bohinj and the Pokljuka Plateau